ksvc/ks265codec/README.md

 #Performance

-On test sequences of JCTVC CLASS-A ~ CLASS-E, compared to x264(20151215) and 265-v1.9 in the speed form of encoded frames per second9(fps):
+On test sequences of JCTVC CLASS-A ~ CLASS-E, compared to x264(20151215) and 265-v1.9 in the speed form of encoded frames per second (fps):

 ##Real-Time Broadcasting